-- comprehensive education and prevention programs that inform the university community that Temple prohibits and does not tolerate sexual misconduct and about the risks and myths that contribute to sexual assault, domestic violence, dating violence, stalking, and sexual exploitation; - (2) the definition of consent in reference to sexual activity in Pennsylvania; - (3) definitions of relevant terms, including domestic violence, dating violence, sexual assault, stalking, and sexual exploitation in Pennsylvania; - (4) procedures sensitive to complainants in responding to reports of alleged sexual assault, domestic violence, dating violence, stalking, and sexual exploitation, including informing complainants about their right to file criminal charges as well as the availability of medical, counseling, and support services, and alternative remedies such as housing and academic accommodation, if reasonably available; and
+- comprehensive education and prevention programs that inform the university community that Temple prohibits and does not tolerate sexual misconduct and about the risks and myths that contribute to sexual assault, domestic violence, dating violence, stalking, and sexual exploitation; - (2) the definition of consent in reference to sexual activity in Pennsylvania; - (3) definitions of relevant terms, including domestic violence, dating violence, sexual assault, stalking, and sexual exploitation in Pennsylvania; - (4) procedures sensitive to complainants in responding to reports of alleged sexual assault, domestic violence, dating violence, stalking, and sexual exploitation, including informing complainants about their right to file criminal charges as well as the availability of medical, counseling, and support services, and alternative remedies such as housing and academic accommodation, if reasonably available; and - (5) university disciplinary sanctions for those who commit sexual assault, domestic violence, dating violence, stalking, and sexual exploitation.

-2 See 18 Pa.
+See 18 Pa.
 C.S.A. § 2709.1.